zhz46/system1/README.md

-# Target Challenge - A Hybrid Recommender System
+# A Hybrid Recommender System

 ## Background